willy-wagtail/bulbasaur-server/syncthing/README.md

 - go to  ``<IP of host>:8384`` on another device on the local network
 - follow prompts to setup username and password

+From here, you can then configure Syncthing using the GUI or using the configuration file in ``~/.syncthing/config/config.xml``

 ## 2 Teardown

 Stop syncthing docker container